statmike/vertex-ai-mlops/MLOps/readme.md

 ---
 ### Components

-The steps of the workflow, an ML task, are called components.
+The steps of the workflow, an ML task, are run with components.
 Getting logic and code into components can consists of using prebuilt components or constructing custom components:
 - KFP
     - Pre-Built:
         - [Google Cloud Pipeline Components](https://cloud.google.com/vertex-ai/docs/pipelines/gcpc-list)